 - Send an email invitation

 It’s as easy as it sounds!
 Just enter an email address (or multiple at once), along with the full name of the person you’d like to invite.
-You can choose what their role on the workspace will be (e.g. Owner, Admin, member — or Guest, if you’re on a paid plan).
+You can choose the type of role they should have (e.g., Owner, Admin, member — or Guest, if you’re on a paid plan).

 - Allow email signup

-With email signup enabled, anyone with an approved email address domain will be able to create an account in your workspace.
+With email signup enabled, anyone with an approved email address domain will be able to create an account for your workspace.

 Step 5: Apps and tools for your workspace

 Slack lets you connect all of the tools and services you use for work in one place, eliminating the need to constantly switch between apps.

 You can find apps for services you already use directly from our App Directory — everything from helpful bots, communication tools, payments & accounting, project management, HR, and more.

 Go ahead, browse our App Directory.
 There are hundreds to choose from!
 When you’ve found an app to install, we’ll prompt you along so you don’t get stuck.